 });

 Works, works fine.
-Just a little wierd to write.
+Just a little weird to write.

 Styled components

-Styled Components was, for us, a cleaner approach and our personal winner in this, although at the end of his presentation Faraz displayed an element created in each of these methods, and the worked identically.
-“Method doesn’t matter, how you implement it does” he said.
+Styled Components was, for us, a cleaner approach, and it was our winner in this regard.
+However, at the end of his presentation, Faraz displayed an element created using each of these methods, and they worked identically.
+“Method doesn’t matter, how you implement it does,” he said.

 const LogoContainer = styled.div`